daniethecreator/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 For the total summary, Lot 1 and Lot 2, the PSI values are different from the population mean of 1500 because they have a p-value of over .05.
-However; for lot 3 the p-value is under 0.05 which means there is evidence that the suspension coil is different from the 1500 population mean.
+However; for lot 3 the p-value is under 0.05 at 0.042 which means there is evidence that the suspension coil is different from the 1500 population mean.

 ### Screenshot of Total Below
 ![Screenshot!](./Images/T-Test_Total.png)